AutoBERT-Zero: Evolving BERT Backbone from Scratch: Introduction

-In particular, Dong \etal\ \citep{dong2021attentionnot} and Gong \etal\ \citep{gong2021improve} find that repeatedly stacking self-attention results to ``token-uniformity'' problem, meaning that different tokens are mapped to similar latent representations, which reduces the representation power and yields performance degradation.
-Even though Dong et al. \citep{dong2021attentionnot} claims that skip connection and multi-layer perceptions mitigate this problem, we still observe it on the BERT output (see Figure~\ref{fig:cosine_rank}).
-Another work Reformer \citep{kitaev2020reformer} discovered that sharing the weights for query and key does not impact the model’s performance, indicating that redundant parameters exist in self-attention structure.
+The conventional paradigm constructs the backbone by stacking the manually-designed global self-attention layers.
+However, many recent works have pointed out that the design of self-attention structures is not optimal (Kovaleva et al. \citeyear{kovaleva2019revealing}; Michel et al. \citeyear{michel2019sixteen}; Dong et al. \citeyear{dong2021attentionnot}), whose inductive bias limits its performance as well as efficiency.
+In particular, (Dong et al. \citeyear{dong2021attentionnot}) find that repeatedly stacking self-attention results to ``token-uniformity'' problem, meaning that different tokens are mapped to similar latent representations.
+Even though they claim that skip connection and multi-layer perceptions mitigate this problem, we still observe it on the BERT output (see Figure~\ref{fig:cosine_rank}).
+Another work Reformer (Kitaev et al. \citeyear{kitaev2020reformer}) discovered that sharing the weights for query and key does not impact the model’s performance, indicating that redundant parameters exist in self-attention structure.
 In addition, ConvBERT \citep{jiang2020convbert} shows that local operations such as convolution helps better learn the inherent local dependencies in natural languages.
 Here, we raise the following questions: Does there exist more powerful and efficient attention beyond the pure query-key-value self-attention for PLM?
 Can we boost the model performance and efficiency by flexibly combining global attention with local operations?